MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-drawing-a-line-with-line-caps-use.md

 ---
-Description: You can draw the start or end of a line in one of several shapes called line caps.
+description: You can draw the start or end of a line in one of several shapes called line caps.
 Windows GDI+ supports several line caps, such as round, square, diamond, and arrowhead. ms.assetid: c9d90114-3913-486c-a808-b08dd473d9a1
 title: Drawing a Line with Line Caps ms.topic: article